AreaLayer/CoinjoinXT/README.md

  - Use less block space thanks to the Taproot
  - More privacy between L1 and L2 using Lightning Network

+## Who use CoinjoinXT?

+- JoinMarket
+- Firebolt

 ## Architecture